DmitryStrakhov/PowerSharp/README.md

 ***'Edit Method' action***

-If your caret is set at the method, the 'Edit Method' action is available.
+If your caret is set at a method, the 'Edit Method' action is available.
 When it runs, you get the following result:

 ![Add-Favorite-Dependency](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/Edit-Method.png)

 ***'Edit Property Getter' and 'Edit Property Setter' actions***

-If the caret is set at property, the 'Edit Property Getter' and 'Edit Property Setter' actions are available.
+If the caret is set at a property, the 'Edit Property Getter' and 'Edit Property Setter' actions are available.
 This time the result is the following:

 ![Add-Favorite-Dependency](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/Edit-Property-Getter.png)